Introduction – Aquafaba Desserts

 8. Aquafaba Tiramisu: This classic Italian dessert can be made vegan-friendly by using aquafaba to create the creamy layers.

 9. Vegan Chocolate Cake: Aquafaba can replace eggs to create a moist and rich chocolate cake.
+Add vegan sprinkles, not regular sprinkles, to make a 100% vegan cake.

 10. Aquafaba Soufflé: Impress your guests with this light and fluffy dessert made with aquafaba.